 As a nation we require more and more houses and yet there is less land available for these within cities.
-Developers are always on the lookout for land that is suitable for building upon.
-When they find a site careful consideration of natural and human advantages and disadvantages is needed.
+Developers are always on the lookout for land suitable for residential development.
+When they find a site, careful consideration of natural and human advantages and disadvantages is needed.